gilakana/gilakana.github.io/README.md

 I want there to be a menu in the top left corner that the user can expand with the following categories: 'home' and 'recent works'.
 The aim of the website is for it to serve as an introduction to me and how I work.
 At the top of every page I want there to be my signature.
-At the bottom of everypage there will be a subheading 'connect' in bold and below it regular text: find out more about me and my works in progress by following me on instagram.
-Below this there will be in regular text 'Instagram' and to the right of that a live link to an instagram account, and below that regular text 'email' with a live link to the gmail address.
+At the bottom of everypage there will be a subheading 'CONNECT' and below it : 'find out more about me and my works in progress by following me on Instagram.'
+Below this there will be in regular text 'INSTAGRAM' and to the right of that a live link to an instagram account, and below that regular text 'EMAIL' with a live link to the gmail address.
 Instagram account: @gila_kana
 Gmail address: gilakana.art@gmail.com
+I will have an expandable menu. once the menu icon is clicked, a partially-transparent box will appear taking up 1/4 of the screen horizontally and the whole screen vertically which will be the menu, with text 'Home' and 'Recent works' acting as links to take user to separate pages.

 On the 'home' page, I want my signature to appear as a horizontal photo across the top, taking up more space than the 'recent works' page.
 Below this I will have quite big size text for the first part of the tagline heading and smaller size text for tagline subheading.
 Below this text, in smaller size text, I will have a short biography.
 Text for tagline heading:Painting with flowers.